viking-saver/windows-itpro-docs/windows/security/identity-protection/hello-for-business/pin-reset.md

 Windows Hello for Business provides the capability for users to reset forgotten PINs.
 There are two forms of PIN reset:

-- *Destructive PIN reset*: the user's existing PIN and underlying credentials, including any keys or certificates added to their Windows Hello container, are deleted from the client and a new sign in key and PIN are provisioned.
-Destructive PIN reset is the default option, and doesn't require configuration
+- *Destructive PIN reset*: The user's existing PIN and underlying credentials, including any keys or certificates added to their Windows Hello container, are deleted from the client and a new sign in key and PIN are provisioned.
+Destructive PIN reset is the default option, and doesn't require configuration.
-- *Non-destructive PIN reset*: the user's Windows Hello for Business container and keys are preserved, but the user's PIN that they use to authorize key usage is changed.
-For nondestructive PIN reset, you must deploy the *Microsoft PIN reset service* and configure your clients' policy to enable the *PIN recovery* feature
+- *Non-destructive PIN reset*: The user's Windows Hello for Business container and keys are preserved, but the user's PIN that they use to authorize key usage is changed.
+For nondestructive PIN reset, you must deploy the *Microsoft PIN reset service* and configure your clients' policy to enable the *PIN recovery* feature.

 ## How nondestructive PIN reset works